NAndLib/augusta/augusta/README.md

 # AugustaBot, Slack Teaching Assistant Assistant
 ## Introduction
-AugustaBot is a slack bot that helps oversee a Slack channel made for communication between staffs and students of a class.
-Specifically, Augusta provide help with managing students, study groups, class, assignments, and helpful information.
+AugustaBot is a slack bot that helps oversee a Slack channel made for communication between TAs and students of a class.
+Specifically, Augusta provide help with managing student, class, assignments, and helpful other helpful information.

+Augusta allows students to ask for general information when the TA is unavailable to provide assistance.

 ## Instructions
 ### Installation: